Alonso-del-Arte/blackjack/CONTRIBUTING.md

+I think I will open this project to Hacktoberfest 2021.

-# Guidelines for Hacktoberfest 2020 Contributors
+# Guidelines for Hacktoberfest 2021 Contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in NetBeans).